iesahin/xvc/book/src/how-to/create-a-data-pipeline.md

 ```

-It's not very readable but you can feed the output to `dot` command to create a PNG file.
+It's not readable but you can feed the output to `dot` command to create an SVG file.
 ```console
 $ zsh -cl 'xvc pipeline dag | dot -Tsvg > pipeline.svg'